Skip to content ↓

 Science is taught as five block units per Year Group across all of the Key stage, in line with the Science Programmes of Study from the National Curriculum 2014, delivering a coherent and progressive Science Curriculum.
 Each unit includes a strong focus on the skills of scientific enquiry through an investigative and exploratory approach that makes learning memorable.

 Science will be taught as a stand-alone subject but suitable links to other topics can be made where appropriate throughout the academic year.
-Links to English and Maths will be made were appropriate.
+Links to English and Maths will be made where appropriate.
+Opportunities to develop STEM activities will be undertaken throughout the year.

-A variety of learning opportunities are used to deliver our curriculum, and teachers are encouraged to make learning in Science as hands on and creative as possible whilst still making learning explicit.
+A variety of learning opportunities are used to deliver our curriculum, and teachers are encouraged to make learning Science as hands on and creative as possible whilst still making learning explicit.

 Opportunities to attend off site Science activities or in school activities such as Specialist visitors, Industry, workshops or whole school Science events ensure we offer a broad and wide Science Curriculum.